About Compassionate Impact Grant

 - foster employment opportunities and economic growth

-- are solving community problems
+- offer culturally-sensitive solutions to community problems

 The CIG application is an open, competitive process.